AlexTagg392/CineSearch/README.md

       I want to use an application that generates a list of movies based on my preferences So I can more quickly find a movie to watch.

+   ### Description of CineSearch
     Our application will be a one-stop shop for movie-lovers no matter the genre or time.
 CineSearch takes and records a user's search preferences.
 CineSearch then creates a list of movies tha match the user's preferences, allowing the user to browse and choose a movie that will fit their needs.

 ## Installation:
     No installation needed

 ## Usage:
     This application allows the user to find a movie to fit their movie-watching needs and the search also narrows and identifies the movie list based on availibility on certain platforms such as Netflix, Hulu or Amazon.

 ## Contributing:
     alexanderabram did the layout of the HTML sites that make up the CineSearch application.